 Steve Tilston composed The Slip Jig and Reels after seeing a photograph of a desperado who was killed by Mescalero Apaches ca. 1870.
-He sang it on his 1992 album with Maggie Boyle, Of Moor and Mesa.
-He commented in the liner notes:
+He sang it on his 1992 album with Maggie Boyle, Of Moor and Mesa, and on his 2018 CD Distant Days.
+He commented in the fist album's liner notes:

 […] a kind of link song between the so-called “old world” and the “new”, a ballad of a 19th century immigrant who became a minor bad-man in the south-western parts of North America.
 He fell foul of the Mescalero Apaches.
 Let's just say that those fellows refused to be bound by the Rousseauean mould of the “noble savage”.
 Who could blame them?